Ueva/vg-ClueScrollHUD/README.md

 developed an addon for it.
 I don't intend on starting now.

 My advice: use the Java edition of Minecraft.
 Be like the cool kids back in 2009.

+### Can you update to [version]?

+Yes!
+I will do my very best to keep this mod up to date with the latest version of Minecraft used on Vulengate.

+Sometimes, this may take a little while, especially if there are breaking changes in (1) the Fabric or Minecraft APIs, or (2) the clue scroll plugin used on Vulengate.

 ### Can you fix [bug]?